 Are you looking to improve your website’s accessibility?
 Leverage Parkfield Commerce’s team of accessibility experts to audit your ecommerce website and discover where actionable improvements can be made.

 What’s the truth about accessibility widgets?
 Do any of them work?

-Yes and no. We generally view accessibility widgets as a positive thing, though they are not a full solution.
+That being said, we occasionally view accessibility widgets as a positive thing, though certainly not as a full solution.
 While there are many tools out there that will help you take the right steps toward achieving ADA compliance, they should not be used as a be-all, end-all approach.

 One accessibility widget we like is Accessibility Enabler.
 This is a suite of accessibility tools that help people with disabilities to consume and navigate site content in an efficient way.
 After installation, any visitor on the site can see an accessibility toolbar and change the setting as required for them.
 As we mentioned, this only HELPS you get to your goal, but DOES NOT make you compliant.

 Be aware of time-based promotions